movsim/traffic-simulation-de/README.md

- positions sequentially (if there are interdependencies between the road elements of the network, this sequentiality should also be traversed over all road instances which, presently, is not done)
+ positions sequentially (if there are interdependencies between the road elements of the network, this sequentiality should also be traversed over all road instances which, presently, is not done).

-* The central update step is prepended by updating the model parameters as a response to user interaction, or if vehicles have reached special zones such as the uphill region, or mandatory lane-changing regions before lane closing and offramps.
+* The central update step is prepended by updating the model parameters as a response to user interaction, if vehicles reach special zones such as the uphill region, or if they reach mandatory lane-changing regions before lane closing and offramps.

-* Depending on the road type, the central update step is prepended by changing the vehicle population (overall density, truck percentage) as a response to user interaction for the ring road, and appended by applying the boundary conditions ```roadInstance.updateBCdown``` and
+* For closed links (ring road), the central update step is prepended by changing the vehicle population (overall density, truck percentage) as a response to user interaction.

+* For open links, the central method is appended by applying the boundary conditions ```roadInstance.updateBCdown``` and
   ```roadInstance.updateBCup``` for all non-closed network links.
 For
   further information on boundary conditions, see the info link